 LAKE AND STREAM MONITORING

-From 2001-2009 the Environmental Health Division conducted routine lake and stream monitoring to evaluate and assess the overall condition of these natural resources.
-The Environmental Health Division staff collected water samples to determine bacteriological (E. coli)levels, assess surface water quality, identify trends, and develop a local water quality database.
+From 2001-2009 Environmental Health conducted routine lake and stream monitoring to evaluate and assess the overall condition of these natural resources.
+Environmental Health staff collected water samples to determine bacteriological (E. coli)levels, assess surface water quality, identify trends, and develop a local water quality database.

 Sophisticated water quality monitoring field equipment was used to gather information.
 The Kalamazoo County Health & Community Services Department received funding from the Kalamazoo Community Foundation Sustainable Watershed Fund to purchase water quality monitoring equipment.
 The department purchased a Hydrolab® Quanta® multi-parameter water quality instrument.
 This instrument records temperature, dissolved oxygen, pH, specific conductance, and turbidity.